-These Healthy Mushroom Cakes with Beans & Cheese are made using raw ingredients (including pre-soaked beans and raw mushrooms).
-Enjoy this refreshing, delicious appetizer with a drizzle of lime juice.
+Mung bean patties with mushrooms are made using pre-soaked beans, raw mushrooms and a moderate amount of cheese.
+Enjoy this refreshing, delicious snack/appetizer with a drizzle of lime juice.

 I never set out to use mushrooms and beans in the same recipe.
 I started out with a punnet of mushrooms and only 2 ideas in my head: soup or saute.
 As neither seemed sufficiently appealing I started rummaging through my kitchen cupboards looking for inspiration.